l-eg116/resume/README.md

 # Resume LaTeX template

-> LaTeX easy-to-use template for tech resume.
+> LaTeX easy-to-use template for tech resume that auto-build on a github page.

 ![Resume Preview](resume-en/resume.jpg)